oauth-wg/oauth-selective-disclosure-jwt/main.md

    *  Renamed to SD-JWT (focus on JWT instead of JWS since signature is optional)
    *  Rename proof to release, since when there is no signature, the term "proof" can be misleading
    *  Improved the structure of the description
+   *  Examples generated and placed in main.md using python code